Zacynthus (mythology): Mythology

 Zacynthus was the son of the legendary Arcadian chief Dardanus by his wife Bateia, daughter of Teucer.
 He was the brother of Erichthonius and probably, Ilus and Idaea.
-Zacynthus was first man to sail across the island opposite the coast of Elis and became its first settler which was afterwards called Zakynthos after him.
+Zacynthus was the first man to sail across the island opposite the coast of Elis and became its first settler which was afterwards called Zacynthus after him.

-Zakynthos is depicted on the flag of Zakynthos.
+Zacynthus is depicted on the flag of Zakynthos.